franciscop/polystore/readme.md

 - [**Level** `new Level('example', { valueEncoding: 'json' })`](#level) (fe+be): support the whole Level ecosystem
 - [**Etcd** `new Etcd3()`](#etcd) (be): the Microsoft's high performance KV store.
 - [**_Custom_** `{}`](#creating-a-store) (?): create your own store with just 3 methods!

-> This library should be as performant as the client you use with the item methods (GET/SET/ADD/HAS/DEL).
-For other and advanced cases, see [the performance considerations](#performance) and read the docs on your client.

 I made this library to be used as a "building block" of other libraries, so that _your library_ can accept many cache stores effortlessly!
 It's isomorphic (Node.js, Bun and the Browser) and tiny (~2KB).
 For example, let's say you create an API library, then you can accept the stores from your client: